Alicelrf/Dreams/shortstories/Three Body Spinoff/Alternative-translation.md

 ## Chapter 2

 After getting on the vehicle, Zhu Zi still looked worried and hesitant to speak.
 She mentioned that she, along with some old friends we know, is now part of a new counteroffensive plan.
-This plan aims tosend scientists and engineers through a U-shaped wormhole to avoid Trisolaran surveillance and continue scientific experiments, as time in this U-shaped wormhole progresses ten times faster than here.
+This plan aims to send scientists and engineers through a U-shaped wormhole to avoid Trisolaran surveillance and continue scientific experiments, as time in this U-shaped wormhole progresses ten times faster than here.
 On one hand, this can significantly accelerate the development of human science and technology; on the other hand, it can preserve human civilization in some way.
 The U-shaped wormhole allows this advanced segment of humanity to achieve rapid scientific development in another spacetime, potentially catching up with the Trisolarans and timely returning to save the rest.

 I said, "This sounds a bit like science fiction, doesn't it?
 What is a U-shaped wormhole, and is it reliable?"